M66B/FairEmail/FAQ.md

 and is needed to prevent Android from stopping the service when the device is sleeping ([doze mode](https://developer.android.com/training/monitoring-device-state/doze-standby)).

-Most, if not all, other email apps don't show a notification with a "side effect" that new messages are often not or late being reported and that messages are not or late being sent.
+Most, if not all, other email apps don’t show a notification, which leads to new messages often not being shown or reported later and messages not being sent at all or sent later.

 Some other email apps download all your messages to their servers first and push messages via [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) to your device.